cocos/cocos-docs/en/scripting/access-node-component.md

 ### Use the Inspector panel to set up components

-In the above example, if the type of the attribute is declared as a `Player` component, when the `Player` node is dragged to the **Inspector** panel, the `Player` attribute will be set to the `Player` component in this node.
+In the above example, if the type of the property is declared as a `Player` component, when the `Player` node is dragged to the **Inspector** panel, the `Player` property will be set to the `Player` component in this node.
 This way developers don't need to call `getComponent()` themselves.

 ```ts
 // Cannon.ts